 Nevisian local lingo

 I’ve been on Nevis island for four months now…and nope…I’m still not bored.
-Nevis is pronounced Nee-vis, the pronunciation is different to Ben Nevis in Scotland.
+The pronunciation of Nevis (Nee-vis) is different to Ben Nevis in Scotland.
 The island has been home from home since a young age.
 There are people who still remind me of how chubby I was as a toddler and would cry a lot unless I was being fed.

-As I got older I started coming to Nevis more frequently.
-So much so that I got labeled ‘the local foreigner’.
-I’m actually thinking about getting this printed onto a shirt.
+I’ve been coming to Nevis so often so much that I am ‘the local foreigner’.
+I’m actually thinking about getting this put onto a shirt.
 Whilst I understand quite clearly (most of the time) when locals speak, I don’t adopt a local accent, for a number of reasons.

 1. People look at me and know I’m not from the island, and